Only 30 lakh found MGNREGA - Mahatma Gandhi National Rural Employment Guarantee Act work

 The moving person would be screened and those found asymptomatic would be allowed to proceed.
 “Buses shall be used for transport of groups of persons which will be sanitized and shall follow safe social distancing norms in seating.”
 The States falling on the transit route would allow the movement of such persons.

 “On arrival at their destination, they would be assessed by the local health authorities, and kept in home quarantine, unless the assessment requires keeping a person in institutional quarantine.
 They would be kept under watch with periodic health check-ups.
-For this purpose, such persons may be encouraged to use Aarogya Setu app through which their health status can be monitored and tracked,” the MHA said.
+For this purpose, such persons may be encouraged to use the Aarogya Setu app through which their health status can be monitored and tracked,” the MHA said.

 The country was initially placed under lockdown on March 24 and it was extended till May 3.
 With all forms of public transport, including railways, suspended and State borders sealed, lakhs of migrant workers in urban areas started walking hundreds of kilometres to reach their homes.
 On March 28, the MHA asked the States to stop their movement and arrange relief camps.

-Note: The first set of guidelines by the MHA were issued on March 24 under the Disaster Management Act, 2005, invoked for the first time in the country in the wake of the pandemic.
+Note: The first set of guidelines by the MHA was issued on March 24 under the Disaster Management Act, 2005, invoked for the first time in the country in the wake of the pandemic.

 Source: TH